omarelbeltagy/clarity/README.md

 ### Database Setup

 The project uses a [Neo4j](https://neo4j.com) graph database to store and manage data.
-It already provides a [Neo4j docker-compose setup](clarity-neo4j/src/main/resources/docker-compose.yaml)for local development.
+It already provides a [Neo4j docker-compose setup](clarity-neo4j/src/main/resources/docker-compose.yaml) for local development.

 To start the Neo4j database locally in a Docker container: